Skip to main content

 Types of fibroids

 Fibroids can grow anywhere in the womb and vary in size considerably.
-Some can be the size of a pea, whereas others can be the size of a melon.
+Some can be the size of a pea, but others can be the size of a melon.

 The most common type of fibroid is one which develops in the muscle wall of the womb.